neonbjb/tortoise-tts/README.md

 This repo contains all the code needed to run Tortoise TTS in inference mode.

+### New features

+#### v2.1; 2022/5/2
+- Added ability to produce totally random voices.
+- Added ability to download voice conditioning latent via a script, and then use a user-provided conditioning latent.
+- Added ability to use your own pretrained models.
+- Refactored directory structures.
+- Performance improvements & bug fixes.

 ## What's in a name?

 I'm naming my speech-related repos after Mojave desert flora and fauna.
 Tortoise is a bit tongue in cheek: this model